What is the symposium?

 - All students wishing to participate must submit an application that includes an abstract providing an overview of what they would like to present.

-- Faculty from the various divisions and areas of expertise will review the applications and abstracts and will approve projects for participation.
+- The Honors Program Committee will review the applications and abstracts and will approve projects for participation.

 - Applications and abstracts must be written with regard for standard English